goodmami/wn/docs/api/wn.rst

    The return value of :meth:`Word.lemma` and the members of the list returned by :meth:`Word.forms` are :class:`Form` objects.
-These are a basic subclass of Python's :class:`str` class with an additional attribute, :attr:`script`.
-Form objects without any specified script behave exactly as a regular string (they are equal and hash to the same value), but if they have different script values they are unequal and hash differently, even if the string itself is identical.
+These are a basic subclass of Python's :class:`str` class with an additional attribute, :attr:`script`, and a method :meth:`tags`.
+Form objects without any specified script behave exactly as a regular string (they are equal and hash to the same value), but if two Form objects are compared and they have different script values, then they are unequal and hash differently, even if the string itself is identical.
+When comparing a Form object to a regular string, the script value is ignored.

    >>> inu = wn.words('犬', lexicon='wnja')[0]
    >>> inu.forms()[3]